China Achieves Over Half Of Annual Employment Goal By May - UrduPoint

 China Achieves Over Half Of Annual Employment Goal By May

-Half of China's employment objective this year has been achieved in the first five months, with the employment situation generally stable, said the National Bureau of Statistics (NBS)

-BEIJING, (UrduPoint / Pakistan Point News - APP - 14th Jun, 2019 ) :Half of China's employment objective this year has been achieved in the first five months, with the employment situation generally stable, said the National Bureau of Statistics (NBS).
+BEIJING, (UrduPoint / Pakistan Point News - 15th Jun, 2019 ) :Half of China's employment objective this year has been achieved in the first five months, with the employment situation generally stable, said the National Bureau of Statistics (NBS).

 China had created 5.97 million new urban job opportunities by the end of May 2019, finishing 54 percent of the plan for the whole year, NBS data showed.